birjusuketupatel/currency_hedging/README.md

 The improvement is **small but statistically significant**, suggesting that FX exposure can be selectively accepted when the interest rate differential is favorable.

 To see the results, first download this repository.
 Ensure that Python is installed on your machine.
-Then run the following command to install the required dependencies:
+Then run the following command to install the required dependencies.

 ```bash
 python -m pip install numpy pandas statsmodels matplotlib seaborn scipy